zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 ### TypeScript and ESLint Error Resolution

-- When persistent TypeScript errors (e.g., `Cannot find module`) occur despite correct paths and installed dependencies, it often indicates a stale TypeScript language server or development server cache.
+- When persistent TypeScript errors (e.g., `Cannot find module`) occur despite code appearing type-safe and correct (e.g., "Unsafe argument of type any assigned to a parameter of type string" for clearly typed variables), it often indicates a false positive, a stale TypeScript language server or development server cache.
 A server restart is usually required.
 - Explicitly type parameters and variables to resolve `implicit any` and `unsafe argument` ESLint errors, especially when dealing with data from external sources (like tRPC queries) or complex object structures.

 ### Debugging Persistent ESLint/TypeScript Errors